Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

-\textbf{Modulus MAP estimate:} If one is interested in the MAP image estimate (i.e. the image associated with minimizing the $0-1$ loss function of the posterior) then the mode of the posterior for the modulus at each Fourier space location needs to be estimated.
-A first approach might be to consider a direct off-the-shelf optimization, but we have found this to be problematic.
-The problem is that this is a non-trivial optimization (at least in the Rician case) because at many Fourier space locations the prior and likelihood can be highly discordant, i.e. the modes of the prior and the likelihood can be very far apart with very little density in between for both distributions.
-This discordance is not entirely surprising and exists for the same reason that typical conventional image analysis priors are not full representations of prior beliefs for an image, but instead typically only represent expected local characteristics such as smoothness of the image \citep{besag1993toward,green1990bayesian}.
-In practice, we experience direct numerical optimization to break down in extremely discordant cases.
+Direct off-the-shelf optimization is problematic for the Rician likelihood.
+At many Fourier space locations the prior and likelihood can be highly discordant, i.e. the modes of the prior and the likelihood can be very far apart with very little density in between for both distributions.
+In practice, direct numerical optimization tends to break down in extremely discordant cases.
+This discordance is not surprising and exists for the same reason that typical conventional image analysis priors are not full representations of prior beliefs for an image, but instead typically only represent expected local characteristics such as smoothness of the image \citep{besag1989digital,green1990bayesian}.
 We therefore propose the following approach to MAP estimation with the Rician likelihood (we drop the $k$ subscript for location in Fourier space to aid clarity).
-Take the Rician likelihood given in Equation (5) and multiply it by the prior for the modulus $\pi(\rho)$.
 The posterior is $\pi(\rho|r,\sigma) \propto \pi(r|\rho,\sigma) \pi(\rho)$ and we can take logs to simplify, drop constant terms, and find the maximum.
 Finally, take the second derivative to check that it is concave by bounding the derivative of the Bessel function.

 For example, if we assume an exponential prior for $\rho$ i.e. $\pi(\rho) \propto \exp \left(- \frac{\rho}{m} \right)$, take logs and simplify we get

 where $c$ is a constant term.
 Now differentiate w.r.t. $\rho$ and set to $0$